WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 ## Behavioral Detection

-A production-oriented investigation should move beyond a known marker.
+A more production-oriented investigation should move beyond a known marker.

 Potential contextual signals could include: